Microsoft Volume Licensing: When Should You Use It?

 What Is Microsoft Volume Licensing?

-Types of software licenses: OEM, Retail, Volume and Cloud Subscriptions
+Types of Software Licenses: OEM, Retail, Volume, and Cloud Subscriptions

 OEM Licenses (Original Equipment Manufacturer)